yudataguy/RawRAG/readme.md

 ## Acknowledgments

-- OpenAI for their work on language models and RAG concepts
+- All the contributors to the RAG research and development
 - The open-source community for providing valuable tools and libraries

 ---